MichaelOlshewski/CWMarketing_Team/README.md

     color: #ffffff;
 }
 ```
-I continued that througout the whole CSS document. <br>
+I continued that througout the whole CSS document for other classes with the same declarations. <br>

+I also changed the corresponding classes such as `.header` or `.footer` to `header` and `footer`